actions/actions-runner-controller/README.md

 You can configure your GitHub webhook settings to only include `Workflows Job` events, so that it sends us three kinds of `workflow_job` events per a job run.

 Each kind has a `status` of `queued`, `in_progress` and `completed`.
 With the above configuration, `actions-runner-controller` adds one runner for a `workflow_job` event whose `status` is `queued`.
 Similarly, it removes one runner for a `workflow_job` event whose `status` is `completed`.

-Beware that a scale-down after a scale-up is deferred until `scaleDownDelaySecondsAfterScaleOut` elapses.
-Let's say you had configured `scaleDownDelaySecondsAfterScaleOut` of 60 seconds, 2 consequtive workflow jobs will result in immediately adding 2 runners.
-The 2 runners are removed only after 60 seconds.
-This basically gives you 60 seconds of a "grace period" that makes it possible for self-hosted runners to immediately run additional workflow jobs enqueued in that 60 seconds.

-You must not include `spec.metrics` like `PercentageRunnersBusy` when using this feature, as it is unnecessary.
-That is, if you've configured the webhook for `workflow_job`, it should be enough for all your scale-out needs.
+The cavaet to this to remember is that this the scale down is within the bounds of your `scaleDownDelaySecondsAfterScaleOut` configuration, if this time hasn't past the scale down will be defered.

 ##### Example 2: Scale up on each `check_run` event